casperleerink/cleerink/posts/from-design-to-tailwind.md

 Take [v0](https://v0.dev/): it’s great for prototyping component logic, but reconstructing a Figma layout in v0 is inefficient.
 Or consider [MUI](https://mui.com/): while it offers fast results, it introduces visual and structural constraints that can clash with a bespoke design system.

-By contrast, TailwindCSS provides low-level primitives with complete flexibility — which makes it ideal for implementing custom designs **accurately and maintainably**.
+By contrast, TailwindCSS provides low-level primitives with complete flexibility — making it ideal for implementing custom designs **accurately and maintainably**.

 ---